MejriY/MS2DECIDE_pic/doc/Usage.md

    - Specify the paths to the following required files:
      - **Quantitative Data File**: A `.csv` file containing the quantitative data for your analysis.
 Ensure the file format is correct to avoid errors.
      - **MGF File**: A file containing mass spectrometry data in MGF format.
+     - **FBMN Title:** Provide a unique and descriptive title for your FBMN job. **Note**: A folder with this title will be created to upload the quantitative data and MGF file.
+Ensure the title you choose does not match the name of an existing folder.

    - Example paths:
      ```plaintext
      SELECT THE PATH FOR YOUR QUANTITATIVE FILE